 You should make sure that your HMO does not become overcrowded.
 Overcrowding is a serious offence, and you can be issued with an overcrowding notice if the council believes your HMO is or is likely to become overcrowded.
 There are two different standards used to work out how many people can live in a HMO property.

 Under the new HMO regime, HMO owners and managers must deal with anti-social behaviour much more proactively.
 You must have a policy or plan to deal with any anti-social behaviour caused by or affecting the people living in your HMO.

-A repairs grant is available to help cover the cost of carrying out repairs required after you local council has issued a Notice of Disrepair on a protected tenancy or a Public Health Notice on any other property.
-Only landlords or some private tenants can apply for a repairs grant.
+A repairs grant is available to help cover the cost of carrying out repairs required after your local council has issued a Notice of Disrepair on a protected tenancy or a Public Health Notice on any other property.
 You can get up to £7,500 depending on the type of work needed.

 All landlords of private tenancies in Northern Ireland need to register.
 You can do this online, by telephone or in writing.
 You will have to pay a fee to register and you'll need to renew your registration every 3 years.